thameera/sinhalakavi/README.md

 Install the project dependencies with `npm install`.

-Install gulp with `npm install --global gulp`.
+Install bower and gulp with `npm install --global bower gulp`.

 Run gulp with `gulp`.